AitkulovTimur/empathio_auth_service/README.md

 - The personality test that embedded in registration process.
 (Following the classification of Volkov Pavel Valerievich)
 - Anonymous.
 Guaranteed anonymity for users to create a comfortable environment for talking about personal issues.
 - Resources and articles on various psychology topics.
-- Tests and Assessments: The ability to take psychological tests for self-assessment and a deeper understanding of their emotional needs.
+- Tests and Assessments: The ability to take psychological tests for self-assessment and a deeper understanding of emotional needs.

 ### Initial application architecture: